 The Likelihood of Subsequent Surgeries

 Many women are tempted to brush aside the idea of complications when asking how much do breast implants cost, thinking it won’t happen to them.
 Knowing your statistical risk of complications will help you plan ahead and pick an implant that is more likely to keep you out of complex surgery in the future.
-Silicone gel implants have a higher complication rate for both capsular contracture (9.8 – 16.2% at 6-7 years) and implant rupture (3.4 – 7.4% at 6-7 years), than other implant types.
+For primary augmentations, silicone gel implants have a higher complication rate for both capsular contracture (10.9-16.2% at 7-8 years) and implant rupture (7.2-13.6% at 8 years), than the IDEAL IMPLANT.
 “The silicone gel from a ruptured implant can stick to the tissues on the chest wall and a capsulectomy is often required,” explains Dr. Mahony.
 “The warranty may not fully cover these costs.
-In contrast, Structured breast implants have a capsule contracture risk of only 6.3% and a rupture risk of only 1.8% at 7 years, with revision surgery generally being less invasive.”
+In contrast [for primary augmentations] structured breast implants have a capsular contracture risk of only 6.6% and a rupture risk of only 2.1% at seven years, with revision surgery generally being less invasive.”
 Dr. Larry Nichter, board-certified plastic surgeon in Newport Beach, California, tells us about the likelihood of subsequent surgeries with IDEAL IMPLANT saying, “It’s incredibly safe and so there’s far fewer lifetime surgeries with an IDEAL IMPLANT Structured Breast Implant, compared to silicone gel implants.”